RDHPCS Cloud Computing

 Contrib volume is a permanent storage for custom software by project members.
 In Google cloud this storage is charged on the allocated storage, that is 2.5TB and costs about $768.00 per month.
 If the project does not require this storage, PI may create a cloud help desk ticket to remove it.
 Only Parallel Works Cloud administrator can remove this storage.

-How do I find my project’s object storage [aka bucket or block storage] and access keys from Parallel Works?
+How do I find the project object storage, [aka bucket or block storage] and access keys from Parallel Works?

 From the login page, click on the IDE icon located at the top right of the page, you will see file manager with folders.